Emmett Till memorial sign in Mississippi now protected by bulletproof glass

-SUMNER, Miss. — A memorial sign marking Emmett Till’s death that was riddled with bullet holes earlier this year was rededicated Saturday, Oct.
-19 — this time with bulletproof glass.
+A memorial sign marking Emmett Till’s death that was riddled with bullet holes earlier this year was rededicated Saturday — this time with bulletproof glass.

 Patrick Weems, executive director of the Emmett Till Memorial Commission, said more than 100 people, including members of Till’s family from Chicago, attended a ceremony near Sumner, Mississippi, rededicating the new and improved sign.
 Weems said the sign, which cost more than $10,000, weighs more than 500 pounds and is surrounded by security cameras.